ericsopa/kube/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
+This code is based on [AWS Documentaion](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html)

 ### Prerequisites